Regular Languages in the Sliding Window Model: Randomized sliding window algorithms

 with $\mathrm{IDX}_n(a_1 \cdots a_n,i) = a_i$ has randomized one-way communication complexity $\Theta(n)$. \item The {\em greater-than function}

-with $\mathrm{GT}_n(i,j) = 1$ iff $i > j$ has randomized one-way communication complexity $\Theta(\log n)$. \end{itemize} \end{thm} The bounds above also hold for the deterministic one-way communication complexity as witnessed by the trivial deterministic protocols.
+with $\mathrm{GT}_n(i,j) = 1$ if and only if $i > j$ has randomized one-way communication complexity $\Theta(\log n)$. \end{itemize} \end{theorem} The upper bounds from these statements also hold for the deterministic one-way communication complexity as witnessed by the trivial deterministic protocols.
 We also define the {\em equality function}

 by $\mathrm{EQ}_n(i,j) = 1$ if and only if $i = j$.
 Its randomized one-way communication complexity is $\Theta(\log \log n)$ whereas its deterministic one-way communication complexity is $\Theta(\log n)$ \cite{KushilevitzN97}.